-Lewington, R. (2008) 'Guide to Garden Wildlife' ISBN 978-0-9531399-7-2
+Lewington, R. (2008) Guide to Garden Wildlife.

 Owen, J. (2010) Wildlife of a garden: a thirty year study.
 Biodiversity in a suburban English garden.
 Royal Horticultural Society.
-ISBN 13-9781907057120

 Lawton, J.H.
 (2010) Making Space for Nature: a review of England's wildlife sites and ecological network.
-Report to Defra.
+Report to Defra, advocating a landscape-scale approach guided by four key principles, summarised as 'more, bigger, better and joined'.

-Miller-Klein, J. (2010) Gardening for Butterflies, Bees and Other Beneficial Insects - a How To guide.
+Miller-Klein, J. (2010) Gardening for Butterflies, Bees and Other Beneficial Insects - a 'How To' quide.